docker/docs/machine/drivers/azure.md

     Microsoft Azure: To sign in, use a web browser to open the page https://aka.ms/devicelogin.
     Enter the code [...] to authenticate.

-After authenticating, the driver will remember your credentials up to two weeks.
+After authenticating, the driver remembers your credentials up to two weeks.

 > **KNOWN ISSUE:** There is a known issue with Azure Active Directory causing stored
 > credentials to expire within hours rather than 14 days when the user logs in with